 Passengers may not be behind the wheel, but they can still get seriously injured in a car accident.
 Whiplash is the most common type of injury for passengers.
 Other common passenger injuries include: damage to the back, neck and shoulder pain, head or brain injury, broken bones, internal injuries, and cuts and bruises.

 Each type of injury has specific considerations that a car accident lawyer must deal with in order to file a claim for you.

 Car Accident Settlements

-If you have sustain any of these injuries in a car accident, you may be entitled to financial compensation for:
+If you have sustained any of these injuries in a car accident, you may be entitled to financial compensation for: